tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

         return list;
     ```

 11. Notice that the above code references a **\_cosmosDbAuthInfo** object.
-This object is prepopulated with the necessary values for the Cosmos DB Account and Collection by loading from **AppSettings**.
+This object is pre-populated with the necessary values for the Cosmos DB Account and Collection by loading from **AppSettings**.
 These AppSettings will be populated later.

 12. Replace the body of the **Get(string id)** method with the following code that will retrieve a single Document by ID.